galacticoder/Qorc/README.md

 # Qorc

-Qorc is a Tauri desktop chat app for messaging, files, and audio/video/screen calls.
+Qorc is a Tauri desktop communications app.
 Every network path the client uses runs over Tor, and every application payload is protected by a hybrid post-quantum layer on top of the Signal Double Ratchet.
+This is a very simplified explanation.
+To understand everything in detail read the docs.

 Current architecture docs:
 - [Authentication](docs/app/AUTHENTICATION.md)